mongodb/libmongocrypt/integrating.md

 mongod, mongocryptd, and AWS KMS.
 Reimplement the state machine loop (\_run\_state\_machine) in example-state-machine with your binding.

+Set the environment variable `MONGOCRYPT_TRACE=ON` to log the arguments to mongocrypt functions.

 Seek help in the slack channel \#drivers-fle.

 ## Part 2: Integrate into Driver ##